AMD-HPC/benchWarmer/README.md

-# PubBench
+# benchWarmer
-PubBench (name pending) is a synthetic microbenchmark suite that measures throughput of various operations on integer and floating-point datatypes.
+benchWarmer is a synthetic microbenchmark suite that measures throughput of various operations on integer and floating-point datatypes.
 This tool is compatible with both AMD and NVIDIA architectures.

 ## Build
 For AMD architectures: